luthraG/object-lowerkeys/README.md

 #### toLowerCaseKeys(obj, [options])

 This API takes two parameters:
-1. Object whoes keys to be converted to lowercase and
+1. Object whose keys to be converted to lowercase and
 2. options object.
 This argument is optional